sirredbeard/awesome-wsl/README.md

 * Learning programming, computer science, and system administration generally.
 * Building applications for [Azure](https://blogs.technet.microsoft.com/stefan_stranger/2018/03/08/installing-azure-cli-on-debian-gnulinux-for-wsl/), Microsoft's cloud platform.
-* Leveraging the power of the shell and scripting to automate your personal workflow, like saving videos from YouTube using youtube-dl and then uploading them to your Synology or combining and OCRing folders of PDFs.
+* Leveraging the power of the shell and scripting to automate your personal workflow, like saving videos from YouTube and then uploading them to your Synology or OCRing and sorting PDFs into folders.
 * [Replacing Windows shell with Xfce, Gnome, KDE, i3.](https://github.com/NathanCastle/BootShellCredentialProvider).
 * Running Linux-based server applications like [OpenFOAM](https://openfoam.org/download/windows-10/) and [Wordpress](https://mkaz.blog/wordpress/install-wordpress-on-windows-subsystem-for-linux/) locally for testing purposes.
 * Managing your CentOS servers using [Ansible](https://www.jeffgeerling.com/blog/2017/using-ansible-through-windows-10s-subsystem-linux).